compbio-logo

 The text of this page is available for modification and reuse under the terms of the Creative Commons Attribution-Sharealike 3.0 Unported License.

-• Usage of parallelized DelPhi should be acknowledged by citing the following: Li C, Li L, Zhang J, Alexov E., "Highly efficient and exact method for parallelization of grid-based algorithms and its implementation in DelPhi.", J Comput Chem.
+• Li C, Li L, Zhang J, Alexov E., "Highly efficient and exact method for parallelization of grid-based algorithms and its implementation in DelPhi.", J Comput Chem.
 2012 Sep 15;33(24):1960-6.

 • Continuous development of schemes for parallel computing of the electrostatics in biological systems: implementation in DelPhi.
 Li C, Petukh M, Li L, Alexov E. J Comput Chem.
 2013 Aug 15;34(22):1949-60.